Sambredo/quantum4j/README.md

 # Running on Real Quantum Hardware

 Quantum4J supports pluggable backends.
 The default is STATEVECTOR simulation.
-To run on hardware (IonQ example):
+Hardware backends are optional and only used if you register them manually (IonQ example below):

 1) Register a hardware backend:
 ```java